Are you tired of a drip coffee maker and can’t decide what to try next? How about a coffee plunger for a change?

 - Limited brewing capacity

 Overall, French press allows you to take more control over the brewing process.
 It enables more freedom when it comes to choosing coffee, brewing styles, water temperature, plunging, and much much more.
 Mastering French press is something that takes time and practice.
-If that’s not what you’re after, then drip machine is probably your thing.
+If that’s not what you’re after, then a drip machine is probably your thing.

 The top French press picks